Hout Bay Schools Programme Launch & Mentor Recruitment

-In 2019, SAYes Mentoring, in partnership with the Western Cape Education Department, is launching our schools programmes in Hout Bay at two high schools (Silikamva High School and Hout Bay High School).
+In 2019, SAYes Mentoring, in partnership with the Western Cape Education Department, are launching a schools programmes in Hout Bay at two high schools (Silikamva High School and Hout Bay High School).
 We are excited to offer our formal mentorship model to the great community of Hout Bay, reducing social inequalities through effective and boundaried behavioural interventions, and supporting objective improvements in independence and well-being.

 We will be hosting a series of information sessions in Hout Bay to inform the community and recruit mentors.
 The first of which is generously hosted by The Vine Café ( https://www.thevineonline.co.za) on the 7th February @ 17.30.
 (You can book here to RSVP!)